JZOnTheGit/Smart-Intro-Skip/README.md

 1. In Kodi, go to **Settings → Add-ons → Install from zip file**.
 2. Download the latest repository zip from [GitHub Releases](https://github.com/TheIntroDB/kodi-addon/releases/latest):
-   - Look for `repository.tidb.repo-*.zip` in the latest release
+   - Look for `repository.tidb.repo.zip` in the latest release
    - Click to download the repository zip file
 3. Install the zip, then go to **Install from repository**.
 4. Open **TheIntroDB Kodi Repository** and install **TheIntroDB Kodi Addon**.